micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/results/index.md

 The results shown below are the fruit of a same application: The **publisher**.
 Only the micro-ros related functions were benchmarked.
 Hence, all the serial/IP/radio configuration parts of the code are benchmarked.

-Below the data processing described.
+Below the data processing is described.
 From the serialised binary CTF data to the output from the Babeltrace API:

 ![](./images/bm_dataflow.png){:.img-responsive and style="max-width: 100%; margin-left: auto; margin-right: auto;"}